Dual-award between The University of Manchester and The University of Melbourne

 You will spend at least 12 months at each institution and will receive a dual PhD at the end of the three and a half year programme.

-Funding for the programme will include tuition fees, an annual stipend at the minimum Research Councils UK rate (TBC for 2023/24), a research training grant and student travel to Melbourne.
+Funding for the programme will include tuition fees, an annual stipend at the minimum Research Councils UK rate (£20,780 full time equivalent for 2025/26), a research training grant and student travel to Melbourne.

 How to apply

-Available projects will be listed below.
-The expected start date for candidates in Manchester-based projects is September 2024.
+Available projects are listed below.
+The expected start date for candidates in Manchester-based projects is September 2025.

 Candidates looking to apply for a Manchester-based project are encouraged to contact the named Manchester supervisor for an initial discussion before submitting an official application form.